MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_05_lab_ak.md

 1. From the **New** blade, find the **Search the Marketplace** text box above the list of featured services.

-1. In the search box, enter **Container instance**, and then select Enter.
+1. In the search box, enter **container instances**, and then select Enter.

 1. From the **Marketplace** search results blade, select the **Container Instances** result.